Reducing built-in carbon emissions

 Similarly, British Columbia's Minister of Housing recently announced updates to the B.C. building code to allow for greater use of mass timber in buildings.
 Embracing new opportunities to use mass timber in taller buildings, and in more building types, signals a positive shift towards greater use of lower carbon materials.
 Choosing materials with low embodied carbon, or those that sequester carbon, contributes to creating highly efficient, climate-resilient homes and buildings, while mitigating the environmental impact of construction.

-In June, we’ll be putting out our Towards Net-zero Concrete: A Canadian review report, in which we show that not only embodied carbon limits are needed, but also governments must fund the development of Environmental Product Declarations (EPDs).
+In June, we’ll be putting out our Carbon-free Concrete: Building a net-zero foundation for Canada report, in which we show that not only embodied carbon limits are needed, but also governments must fund the development of environmental product declarations (EPDs).
 EPDs leverage data from life cycle assessments to determine the carbon intensity of building materials, verifying the overall embodied carbon of a building and allowing designers make informed low-carbon material selections.
 We also find that strategic government procurement is needed to stimulate market demand for made-in-Canada lower carbon building materials.

 Governments across Canada have a generational opportunity to ensure new housing is safe, healthy, climate-resilient, and affordable to heat and cool.
 As operational emissions decrease with clean energy, the importance of embodied carbon grows.
 Setting ambitious targets, supporting low-carbon materials, and funding Environmental Product Declarations are key steps.
 As Canada addresses the twin crises of housing shortages and the climate emergency, all orders of government must implement coordinated green building policies and reduce embodied carbon in building materials to address lifetime carbon emissions.